Church Planter among Malay and Timorese in Timor-Leste

 [Sources: Wikipedia and WEC.
 Read more about Timor-Leste here].

-Timor-Leste has 23 people group, including the Bulak, Fataluku, the Hakka Chinese (observing traditional religions) and Indonesians (predominantly Muslim).
+Timor-Leste has 23 people groups, including the Bulak, Fataluku, the Hakka Chinese (observing traditional religions) and Indonesians (predominantly Muslim).

-The largest religion is Christianity at 91% (of whom 93.8% are professing Roman Catholic and only 2.5% evangelical).
+While Christianity is the largest religion at 91%, 93.8% of these are professing Roman Catholic and only 2.5% evangelical.

 [Source: Joshua Project]